-The land acquisition regulations at 25 C.F.R.
-Part151 provide a role for state and local government participation.
+The land acquisition regulations at Part 151 provide a role for state and local government participation.
+The U.S. Solicitor General explained that the current regulations already address these very concerns.
 The regulations provide opportunities for all concerned parties to be heard and place an enormous burden on tribes to justify the trust land acquisition.
 Particularly in the off-reservation context, the regulations require a tribe to provide documentation on a wide range of matters.
 Although only a small percentage of acquisitions are litigated, some counties regularly challenge tribal land acquisition.
 This litigation increases costs and delays for tribal applicants.

 The regulations provide fairness for all parties.
-The Congressional purpose of the IRA is to restore tribal lands, and for the Secretary to balance this against any costs to local governments and communities.
+The Congressional purpose of the IRA is to restore tribal lands.
+The Secretary does not do this in a vacuum, but already takes into account costs and impacts to local governments and communities.
 The requirements for off-reservation acquisitions are much tougher than the on-reservation standards.
 As the distance between the tribe's reservation and the land to be acquired increases, the Secretary gives greater scrutiny to the tribe's justification of anticipated benefits, and greater weight to state and local concerns on regulatory jurisdiction and property taxes.